alanmacdonald1/langchain_local_run_with_llama/README.md

 # LangChain Local Run with Llama

-A conversational AI system powered by LangChain, integrated with a locally hosted Llama-2 model, and capable of querying document-based knowledge bases.
+Example of conversational AI in **LangChain**, integrated with a locally hosted **Llama-2 model**, and capable of querying document-based knowledge bases.
+FastAPI powers the backend, so this can be called from a chatbot app.

 Adapt to your purpose, e.g., querying internal sensitive docs.